 Another treatment for severe Peyronie’s disease combines penile modeling with the insertion of an inflatable prosthesis in the penis through surgery.

-Massaging the penis with a lubricant, like cocoa butter, is sometimes mentioned in studies as a potential treatment for Peyronie’s disease, but research is extremely limited.
+Massaging the penis with a lubricant, like cocoa butter, is sometimes mentioned in studies as a potential treatment for Peyronie’s disease, but research is limited.

 Some urologists, such as Alex Shteynshlyuger, MD, director of urology at New York Urology Specialists, say that massage is unlikely to improve the condition.